thangle89/PersonalBlog/content/blog/common-server-architectures-for-micro-serivce/index.md

 ### 4. Gateway pattern

 In large applications with many microservices, they usually employ and intermediate api gateway layer to incooporate relevant microservices .
-Example architecture as following picture:
+Example architecture as following:

 ![micro service pattern](./microservice-pattern.png)